-Westpac's top-end Altitude Black card has a 50,000 bonus Qantas or Altitude points on offer plus a heap of ongoing card benefits, including Qantas or Priority Pass lounge invites and Starwood Preferred Guest Gold status.
+Westpac's Altitude Black card is offering 80,000 bonus Qantas or Altitude points plus $200 off the 1st year annual fee.
+There are many ongoing card benefits, including Qantas or Priority Pass lounge invites and Starwood Preferred Guest Gold status.

-- 0.625 Qantas Points or 1.25 Altitude Points for every $1 spent on the MasterCard, plus 1.5 Qantas Points or 3 Altitude Points for every $1 spent overseas on the MasterCard
+- 0.625 Qantas Points or 1.25 Altitude Points for every $1 spent on the MasterCard

 - 2 x Qantas Club or Priority Pass invitations per cardholder year

 - Access to World MasterCard benefits, including Starwood Preferred Guest Gold status after one paid stay

 - Overseas Travel Insurance, Purchase Protection etc. (PDS)

 - $195 annual fee for the first year (usually $395 p.a.)

 - $5,000 minimum spend in 90 days required to earn bonus

 - Bonus points offer not available with switches, upgrades, customers accessing employee benefits or packages.

 Point Hacks earns a range of commissions per applicant for this card.
 More about this →